A Ranking Representation of Optimal Sequential Search: Identification under Alternative Model Specifications

-An alternative specification other than \cite{kim2010online} is proposed for the baseline model in \cite{chung2025simulated}.
-This specification introduces stochasticity into the reservation value by assuming a random search cost and, consequently, a heterogeneous $\xi^z_{ij}$.
-Their model is formulated as follows:
+An alternative specification is presented in \cite{chung2025simulated}, which introduces stochasticity into the reservation value by assuming a random search cost and, consequently, a heterogeneous $\xi^z_{ij}$.
+We consider the following specifications for our analysis in this appendix section:

-This specification introduces variation in reservation values across consumers by allowing search costs to be stochastic.
-As a result, the joint probability can be expressed as: